There are many types of summer rugs for horses out there! So many brands with different options. I know it can all be a bit confusing.

 What Are Fly Rugs For Horses?

-If you think about the kind of clothing people wear that live in really hot parts of the world, it's basically all white and natural fibres.
-However, these types of fabrics would not be strong enough to last on a horse out in the paddock so many of the horsey versions are 100% synthetic.
+If you think about the kind of clothing people wear in really hot parts of the world, it's basically all white and natural fibres.
+However, these fabrics are not strong enough to last on a horse out in the paddock all day.
+That is why so many of the horsey versions are 100% synthetic.
 Some are a blend of cotton and synthetic fabrics which won't be as durable as the 100% synthetic versions.
-But, they do give a little bit more comfort as they are able to draw sweat and not be quite as prone to create static shocks.
+But, they do give a little bit more comfort, as they are able to draw sweat and are not as prone to accruing static energy.
 When it rains, they get wet and dry quickly.

 Best Out There